mozilla/cubeb-coreaudio-rs/README.md

 - Complexity of creating unit tests
     - We have lots of dependent APIs, so it's hard to test one API only, specially for those APIs using mutex(`OwnedCriticalSection` actually)
     - It's better to split them into several APIs so it's easier to test them
+- APIs that cannot be called in parallel
+    - The APIs depending on `audiounit_set_buffer_size` cannot be called in parallel
+        - `kAudioDevicePropertyBufferFrameSize` cannot be set when another stream using the same device with smaller buffer size is active.
+See [here][chg-buf-sz] for reference.
+        - The *buffer frame size* within same device may be overwritten (no matter the *AudioUnit*s are different or not) ?

 [cubeb]: https://github.com/kinetiknz/cubeb "Cross platform audio library"
 [cubeb-au]: https://github.com/kinetiknz/cubeb/blob/master/src/cubeb_audiounit.cpp "Cubeb AudioUnit"